jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 Ace.Fini();
 ```

+> [!NOTE]
+> This code snippet is already included in the boilerplate if you created the application with the template.

 ## HelloWorld Subscriber

 ### Create the subscriber project

-// TODO
+Same than with the publisher applicattion, you can create the susbcriber application using the OpenDDSharp console template by using the following commnad:

+`dotnet new openddsharp-console-app --name Subscriber --output Subscriber`

 ### Create the domain participant, register the type and create the topic

 You need to create the same enities as in the publisher project.
-Pay attention to use the same domain id (42) and the same topic name (`MessageTopic`) used in the publisher application.
+Pay attention to use the same domain id (42) and
+the same topic name(`MessageTopic`) used in the publisher application.

 ### Create the DDS Subscriber and the DDS DataReader

 The subscriber entity is the factory for the datareader entities.
 The datareader entity is in charge of reading the data in the related topic.
 You can group several datareader entities in the same subscriber entity.
-In this example we only need one subscriber and one datareader related with the `MessageTopic` created previously.
+In this example we only need one subscriber and one datareader
+related with the `MessageTopic` created previously.
 The following code shows how to create the subscriber entity:

 ```csharp
 Subscriber subscriber = participant.CreateSubscriber();